 4. De-stress.
 This is key.
 Stress makes misophonia a hundred times worse, so be in tune with your stress levels, realise this will affect your sound tolerance and adapt accordingly.
 There are lots of things you can do to lower your stress levels.
 I find sleep, gardening and long walks help.

 5. Earphones.
-These make public transport, with it’s myriad of triggers, a doddle.
+These make public transport, with it’s myriad of triggers much easier.

 What are you misophonic superpowers?